jan-nie/dhbw-framgang/sad/SoftwareArchitectureDocument.md

 ### 4.1 Use-Case Realizations
-[This section illustrates how the software actually works by giving a few selected use-case (or scenario) realizations, and explains how the various design model elements contribute to their functionality.]
 Use Case: inventory management [here](./use_cases/uc1_inventory_management.md) Use Case: user role management [here](./use_cases/uc2_user_role_management.md) Use Case: sell process [here](./use_cases/uc3_sell_process.md) Use Case: changing ui [here](./use_cases/uc4_changing_ui_settings.md)

 ## 5 Logical View
-[This section describes the architecturally significant parts of the design model, such as its decomposition into subsystems and packages.
-And for each significant package, its decomposition into classes and class utilities.
-You should introduce architecturally significant classes and describe their responsibilities, as well as a few very important relationships, operations, and attributes.] we put the focus on the interfaces.
+we put the focus on the interfaces.
 Here we agreed on the MVC model as the architectural basis.
 All communication takes place via specially defined interfaces.
 For example, each of our controllers communicates with the view via interfaces.

-### 5.1 Overview
-[This subsection describes the overall decomposition of the design model in terms of its package hierarchy and layers.]
 Class diagram [here](./week5/classdiagram.md)

-### 5.2 Architecturally Significant Design Packages
-[For each significant package, include a subsection with its name, its brief description, and a diagram with all significant classes and packages contained within the package.
-For each significant class in the package, include its name, brief description, and, optionally, a description of some of its major responsibilities, operations, and attributes.]

 ## 6 Process View
-[This section describes the system's decomposition into lightweight processes (single threads of control) and heavyweight processes (groupings of lightweight processes).
-Organize the section by groups of processes that communicate or interact.
-Describe the main modes of communication between processes, such as message passing, interrupts, and rendezvous.]
 Sequence digramm: user role management [here](./use_cases/Sequenz_Diagram_User_Role_Management.png) The administrator has the option of creating a new user or adjusting the rights of an existing user.
 The distribution of rights is done via already defined presets (i.e. a buyer needs the rights to see the stock of goods, but is not allowed to change it).
 The consistency of the data is ensured via a database.
 Sequence digramm: inventory management [here](./use_cases/sequenzDiagram_inventory.png)